Keeping Your Home Safe

 If your carbon monoxide alarm goes off, leave your home, get to fresh air right away, call 911 first, and then call the NYC Poison Control Center.

-To report heating breakdowns, gas leaks or housing maintenance problems in rental housing, call 311.
+To report heating problems, gas leaks or housing maintenance problems in rental housing, call 311.

 Last Updated: April 12, 2012